casanovg/timonel/README.md

 * Multi-sensor systems, where each Tiny85 is a node that handles one or more sensors.
 * etc ...

 In these examples, it's handy to have the chance of updating the AVRs firmware straight from the I2C master.
-But, so far (mid 2018), I haven't found an I2C bootloader that fits directly the TinyX5 family, addressing its limitations:
+But, so far (mid-2018), I haven't found an I2C bootloader that fits directly the TinyX5 family, addressing its limitations:
 * It doesn't have a specific hardware for I2C, only the USI.
 * It lacks a protected memory area for the bootloader.
 * It is not possible to redirect the interruption vectors to the bootloader.